ABradwell/Portfolio/Automated Life/README.txt

-The graphics for this program are from the Nylon Garphics project, written by John Zelle for use with the book "Python Programming: An Introduction to Computer Science" (Franklin, Beedle & Associates).
+The graphics for this program are from the Zelle's Garphics project, written by John Zelle for use with the book "Python Programming: An Introduction to Computer Science" (Franklin, Beedle & Associates).